KnIfER/PolymPic/readme.md

 Here presents PolymiumPic, the currently fully opensourced part of PolymPic.

-Just like chrome, it is a fantastic web browser + a PDF viewer.
+Just like chrome, it will become a fantastic web browser + a PDF viewer.

 ### The Web Browser
 - WIP 75%